 I’ve heard vitamin B6 is helpful for PMS – is this true?

 There are now many studies that show the effectiveness of vitamin B6 for PMS and the majority of research shows that it makes a substantial difference across the whole range of symptoms too.
 B vitamins work well together, so it’s best to take them as a complex if you decide to supplement.
-In addition, B6 needs (no prizes for guessing!) magnesium to be converted in the body to its active form so make sure you include this in your supplement regime too.
+In addition, B6 needs magnesium to be converted in the body to its active form so make sure you include this in your supplement regime too.

 Is there anything that will help me to feel brighter and less jittery at this time?

 Magnesium is often referred to as ‘nature’s tranquiliser’ for its ability to restore peace and calm, and support restful sleep too.
 It can also help to boost mood, energy levels and support reduced headaches.
 It ticks so many boxes for PMS that it’s definitely worth making sure you are getting plenty in your diet.
 B complex vitamins are also essential for a balanced nervous system.
 In addition, 5-HTP (5-hydroxytryptophan) is a useful support.
 5-HTP is the natural precursor to serotonin - the body’s feel-good neurotransmitter.

 How about evening primrose oil - can this help?

 Evening primrose oil is often recommended for PMS as it is supplies the omega 6 fat GLA (gamma-linolenic acid), which women with PMS are often running low in.
 However, Borage seed oil (Starflower) is now considered to be a much better source of GLA.
 Supplement with Starflower oil to up your intake of this important fatty acid.
 In addition, omega 3 fats EPA & DHA (eicosapentaenoic acid & docosahexaenoic acid) found in rich supply in oily fish such as salmon, tuna and mackerel, can be helpful.